MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 1. In the load balancer settings in the portal, they add a new load balancing rule: **SQLAlwaysOnEndPointListener**.
 2. They set a front-end listener to receive incoming SQL client traffic on TCP 1433.
 3. They specify the back-end pool to which traffic will be routed, and the port on which VMs listen for traffic.
 4. They enable floating IP (direct server return).
-This is always required for SQL AlwaysOn.
+This is always required for SQL Always On.

     ![Probe](media/contoso-migration-rehost-vm-sql-ag/nlb-probe.png)